paich64/C64MEGA65/README.md

 1. [Download @TODO LINK](https://github.com/MJoergen/C64MEGA65/edit/dev-mount/README.md)
    the ZIP file that contains the bitstream and the core file and unpack it.
 2. Choose the right subfolder depending on the type of your MEGA65:
    `R2` or `R3`.
-If you are not sure which one to choose, it likely that you have an `R3`.
+If you are not sure which one to choose, it's likely that you have an `R3`.
 You will need the `.cor` file.
 3. Read the section "How do I install an alternative MEGA65 core?" on the [alternative MEGA65 cores](https://sy2002.github.io/m65cores/index.html)